 Determining and setting the proper value for ban time

 This setting is named as follows in each of the banning solutions:

 My knee jerk reaction is generally to the effect of “ban them forever”.
 That is counterproductive though; these attacks may originate from behind a NAT or from an unknowingly compromised host.
-If ban time is set too high, you may end up banning legitimate traffic and if the ban duration is weeks/months/years, legitimate users may also be unable to access your services for a long time.
-In addition, you can easily clog up your firewall with thousands and thousands of rules if you hold onto banned IPs for too long.
-Although the Windows Firewall is relatively efficient, I am sure there is a slight increase in load (memory/CPU) as the number (and size/scope) of the ruleset grows.
+If ban time is set too high, you may end up banning legitimate traffic and if the ban duration is weeks/months/years, legitimate users may be unable to access your services for extended periods.
+Also, you can easily clog up your firewall with thousands and thousands of rules if you hold onto banned IPs for too long.
+Although the Windows Firewall is relatively efficient, I suspect there is an increase in load (memory/CPU) as the number (and size/scope) of the ruleset grows.